goschtl/zope/bluebream/website/docs/v1.0/tutorial1.rst

   Hello ticket collector!

-In the next section, you will see more details about the main page for collector.
-Also we are going to learn about Zope Page Template.
+In the next section you will see more details about the main page for collector.
+We're also going to learn about Zope Page Template.

 .. _tut1-main-page: